caeserlettuce/dapug-console/README.md

   - [ ] listen for when any function in init.js is called
   - [ ] call function at the end of every function that would reset its status
   - [ ] this special debug mode would only be available through page restart so that way none of the listeners are running on the default startup because it would slow everything down a bunch

+- [ ] MODDING CAPABILITIES????
+  - [ ] a command where you can load a mod from a link to a javascript file, and then itll execute the things from that javascript file

+- [ ] command that rickrolls the user when used (idea courtesy of anne)

+- [ ] speaking of the last entry, having a song player would be cool, even making it so that it'll paste the lyrics of the song into the console as the lyrics are being said in the song. would be pretty complicated (maybe) but would be cool

 - [x] fix uparrow command history thing
   - this involves rewriting it's code (fun)